Safety is not just a core value at Enbridge—it’s the foundation of everything we do.

 It’s important for all emergency responders along our pipeline rights-of-way to:

-- Know where pipelines are located in your community (in the United States or Canada), and who operates them;
+- Know how to identify where pipelines may be located in your community (in the United States or Canada), and who operates them;

 - Know how to recognize a potential pipeline leak;